How Financial Aid is Packaged

 Your FAFSA will be sent electronically to the federal processing center, and they, in turn, will notify you and all of the colleges designated on your form of the results.
 The information calculated by the FAFSA processing center is known as your Expected Family Contribution (EFC).
-Colleges will use this information to calculate what is known as your Need.
+A college financial aid administrator uses the EFC to calculate your Need with respect to that institution.
 Need is calculated by subtracting your EFC from the College’s budgeted cost of attendance.
 Your EFC doesn’t change no matter where you will attend college, but because the cost of attendance varies by institution and by your personal circumstances, your Need will vary by institution.
 Colleges will package financial aid to meet a percentage of your calculated Need.
-It takes two to four weeks for the processing center to process your information.

 After packaging together the various merit-based scholarships and need-based financial aid for which you qualify, the Office of Student Financial Services will send an award letter indicating your aid package.
-Huntingdon financial aid packaging and notification begins in March.
+Huntingdon financial aid packaging and notification begins early in the spring.
 Your financial aid package may include:

 - Huntingdon College Scholarships and Grants